DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-2/friday/setup-mix.md

 Group similar tracks into dedicated folders.
 For instance, consolidate all drum tracks into a 'Drums' folder, and all guitar tracks into a 'Guitars' folder, and so on.
 Employ the track manager for efficient organization of projects with an extensive number of tracks.

-## Label Song Sections with Markers

-Utilize markers to distinguish different sections of the song.
-Insert markers with the `M` shortcut.
-You can oversee all markers effortlessly in the _Region/Marker Manager_.

 ## Trimming Silence